Vietnam

 Can you see the tiny quail egg in my bowl?

 Mi Quang is a delightful mix of pork, shrimp, boiled quail egg, fried rice crackers, rice noodles, and leafy greens.
-The shrimp, marinated with the pork, are fried to perfection, adding rich flavor to the dish.
+The shrimp, marinated with the pork, are fried to perfection, adding rich flavour to the dish.

 This dish promises a surprising and delicious experience, making it a must-try when you’re in Hoi An.